anvelezec/maderapp/README.md

 # Creating a data loader.
-Create a generator in pytorch is really simple, just need to create a class which inherits from torch.utils.data.Dataset and define three methods as seen bellow.
+Creating a generator in pytorch is really simple, just need to create a class which inherits from torch.utils.data.Dataset and define three methods as seen below.

 ```python
 from torch.utils.data import Dataset